jsb1965/howto/README.md

-Instructions
+# Instructions

-# run the scrip as .bat
+Run the script as .bat